earthly/earthly/docs/guides/basics.md

 # Basics

-Earthly is a build automation tool where docker containers are used to enforce reproducibility.
+Earthly is a build automation tool where docker containers are used to enforce build repeatability.
 Earthly is meant to be run on your local system and in your CI.
-Implicit caching and parallelism mean your build will be reproducible and fast.
+Implicit caching and parallelism mean your build will be repeatable and fast.

 Let's walk through a basic example of using Earthly.